Jekabz/someNotes/JAVA STUFF/OCA_PREP/Methods_and_encapsulation.md

     * arrays can be passed
     * only __one__ ellipsis can be defined as argument and it should be the last on the list
   * return statement
+    * If the return type of a method is int , the method can return a value of type byte
     * exits from a method with or without a value
     * void methods can also have a return; then they end execution, but return nothing
     * non void methods can only return non void returns